What is Calorie?

 Highly processed food is usually loaded with unhealthy fats, salt, and sweeteners.
-Too many of these ingredients may lead to serious health issues like diabetes, high blood pressure, heart diseases, and obesity.
+Too many of these ingredients may lead to serious health issues like diabetes, high blood pressure, heart disease, and obesity.

 Substitute processed snacks with healthier alternatives made with natural ingredients, healthy oil and fat, natural sweetener, a little salt, and natural spices.

-By swapping shakes with a natural healthy drink, you tend to slash down the amount of sugar and calories you consume and also benefit from the rich nutrients, natural taste, and flavor from the natural drinks.
+By swapping shakes with a natural healthy drink, you tend to slash down the amount of sugar and calories you consume and also benefit from the rich nutrients, natural taste, and flavour of the natural drinks.

-You can swap store-bought shakes with a nutritious smoothie made with whole food like fruits, vegetables, yogurt, seeds, and nuts.
-This is high in protein and fiber, can keep you full, and aid weight loss.
+You can swap store-bought shakes with a nutritious smoothie made with whole food like fruits, vegetables, yoghurt, seeds, and nuts.
+This is high in protein and fibre, can keep you full, and aid weight loss.